reyemtm/getbounds/source/_posts/2021-09-02-generating-cloud-optimized-geotiffs-and-raster-tiles-with-gdal.md

 [GDAL Warp Reference](https://gdal.org/programs/gdalwarp.html)

 *If you want to use the COG in ArcGIS Server then use JPEG compression.*

 > Using the default resampling works fine as does AVERAGE, BILINEAR and CUBIC (default).

+*Update 2/10/2022 - Using AVERAGE may provide more clarity for the overviews.*

 ```bash
 gdal_translate web.vrt cog_web.tif ^